Expert Tips for Talking to Aging Parents About Finances

 Q: What’s the best time to talk to parents about helping out with finances?

-Kimberly: The timing of a conversation about your parent’s finances is a tricky thing.
-You must understand that your parent wants to remain independent; yet they may need some help.
-First, try asking them about some new financial scam you have heard about (IRS scamming calling people).
+First, try asking them about some new financial scam you have heard about (like text and email phishing scams).
 See how they respond.
 Do they know about it?
 Are they concerned it might happen to them?
 The first step is the hardest, and the process needs to be in small steps.

 Q: What are some clues to look for that would let you know it’s time for a third party to step in?